mitsuhiko/lucumr/2014/1/9/ucs-vs-utf8.rst

 In order to achieve that they came up with the concept of surrogate pairs to encode characters if they don't fit into ~16 bit.
-Essentially UTF-16 now is defined as an encoding that is either 2 or 4 bytes long but never more than one.
+Essentially UTF-16 is now defined as an encoding that is either 2 or 4 bytes long but never more than that.
 The way this works is that 65.536 characters fit into just one unit.
 If a character is outside of that range it gets split up into two units of 16 bits each and the data is mangled in a way that makes them uniquely distinct.
 If you would look at one of the two